Criminology BA (Hons) (with Foundation Year)

 Teaching on this degree is structured into lectures where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 Lectures will map the discipline of Criminology, providing you with a general framework.
 Seminar activities and discussions help to develop basic understandings of the background and historical development of criminal justice and social policy.
 Tutorials in groups of around 10 help you to develop skills of analysis of how the justice system works.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.

-If you are studying Criminology as a Single Honours degree, in your first year there will be approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-If you are studying Criminology as a Combined Honours degree, in your first year there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
+If you are studying Criminology as a single honours degree, in your first year there will be approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
+If you are studying Criminology as a combined honours degree, in your first year there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.